gerardllorach/gerardllorach.github.io/Fortgeschritenne/README.md

 y[n] = b[0]*x[n]/a[0] - a[1]*y[n-1] - a[2]*y[n-2] ... - a[M]*y[n-M]
 ```

+to continue...

 ## Current state
 I am able to do the overlap and add without artifacts.
 This works with frames with an even number of blocks.

-Next step is to extract noise signal.
+Next step is to extract the residual signal.

 Refactoring is needed!!